 When trading the bear pennant pattern, stop losses are easy to locate.
 Place the stop loss above the upper trend line of the pennant.

 Remember, buying and selling currency pairs is done on margin.
 And margin carries significant risk.
-That’s why using stop losses in your forex trading strategies is highly recommended.
+That’s why using stop losses in your trading strategies is highly recommended.

 3. Profit Target